 Whether it’s “worth it” or not is really up to you and your circumstances.
 How often would you be steaming?
 How many items from your closet are steam only, and how many are better with the traditional iron?
 Do you have somewhere to store the steamer?

-That mentioned, if you have other questions that were not covered in this post, feel free to shoot us an email at samuelolawale03(at)gmail.com.
+If you have other questions that were not covered in this post, feel free to shoot me an email at samuelolawale03(at)gmail.com.